 Anne V Massey

-These simple, delicate earrings with their hammered texture and elegant twist are lightweight and easy to wear.
+These silver twist earrings with their hammered texture and elegant simplicity are lightweight and easy to wear.
 Their organic design is contemporary yet timeless.
 They would be ideal wear for a bridesmaid to a bride who is wearing my Ripple triple studs, and a great "thank you" gift for her.

 - Made from recycled ecosilver.